nextcloud/talk-android/SETUP.md

 * **Generic** - the regular build, released as Nextcloud Android app on F-Droid
 * **Gplay** - with Google stuff (push notification), used for Google Play store
 * **Qa** - build per pr for testing

-### Update Android Studio ktlint formatter

-To update the formatter rules for kotlin files:
-1. Download [latest release][9] to project's root folder
-2. Run the following command: ```java -jar ktlint --android applyToIDEAProject -y```
-3. Diff the changed files and incorporate the updates/changes only.
-This needs to be done by hand since the Android Studio files contain formatting rules for java and xml as well which are overridden (as in removed) by the ktlint generator.

 ## Troubleshooting